 The Vifo Act catches all mergers and demergers, acquisitions and other investments that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) in case of highly sensitive technologies, an acquisition or increase of significant influence over a relevant company.
 Asset purchases are also captured if those assets are essential for the company to function as a vital provider or as a sensitive technology enterprise, or if the acquisition of the assets implies the acquisition of significant activities in the Netherlands.
 An internal re-organisation within a corporate group is captured when the above conditions are met.
+The BTI has clarified that only the situation where the ultimate ownership of a business remains the same at all times throughout the reorganisation process will be considered an internal re-organisation.
+Cases where a third party temporarily obtains significant influence or control - even if only very briefly - must be notified to the BTI.

-The bill aims to complement sectoral screening mechanisms (see below) as it applies to any investment that is not caught by specific sectoral review mechanisms.
+The Vifo Act aims to complement sectoral screening mechanisms (see below) as it applies to any investment that is not caught by specific sectoral review mechanisms.